Brendan Donovan Player Props: Cardinals vs. Guardians

 Guardians Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 29th in MLB.

-- The Guardians' 3.86 team ERA ranks ninth across all MLB pitching staffs.
+- The Guardians have a 3.79 team ERA that ranks eighth among all league pitching staffs.

-- Guardians pitchers combine to allow 50 home runs (1.0 per game), the seventh-fewest in the league.
+- Guardians pitchers combine to give up 51 home runs (one per game), the seventh-fewest in baseball.

-- Bibee (1-1 with a 3.18 ERA and 25 strikeouts in 28 1/3 innings pitched) makes the start for the Guardians, his sixth of the season.
+- Gaddis (1-1 with a 5.26 ERA and 17 strikeouts in 25 2/3 innings pitched) makes the start for the Guardians, his sixth of the season.

-- His last time out was on Sunday against the New York Mets, when the righty tossed six innings, surrendering two earned runs while allowing seven hits.
+- His most recent appearance came on Monday against the Chicago White Sox, when the righty went six scoreless innings while giving up two hits.

-- The 24-year-old has an ERA of 3.18, with 7.9 strikeouts per nine innings, in five games this season.
-Opponents have a .250 batting average against him.
+- The 25-year-old has put up a 5.26 ERA and 6 strikeouts per nine innings in six games this season, while allowing a batting average of .245 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.